cyverse/clank/README.md

 ######SSH keys configuration

 * A private id_rsa file
-* A publice id_rsa file
+* A public id_rsa file

 ######Atmosphere and Troposphere DB FILES TO BE LOADED (Not required)
 * atmosphere.sql
 * troposphere.sql

-Be sure to include the location of these files in your completed variables.yml.
+The location of these files *must* be stated in your _completed_ [variables.yml](https://github.com/iPlantCollaborativeOpenSource/clank/blob/master/dist_files/variables.yml.dist#L52-L63).

 # License